bdelangh/SAP-IoT-Central/README.md

 <img src="triggerData.PNG" width="220">

 This info can be used to fill the xml string needed by the SAP RFC Adapter.
+Please Note the xml namespace in the xml document.

 <img src="composeXml.PNG" width="380">